Song Hye-kyo: 1996–2004: Debut, breakthrough, and international fame

-In 1996, the fourteen-year-old Song, then a third-year junior high school student, won first place in the SunKyung Smart Model Contest, and made her entertainment debut as a model for the school uniform company.
+In 1996, the fourteen-year-old Song, then in her third-year of junior high school, won first place in the SunKyung Smart Model Contest, and made her entertainment debut as a model for a school uniform company.
 This led to her being cast in a small role in her first television drama, First Love.
-She would continue to appear in a string of dramas and sitcoms, most notably Soonpoong Clinic.
+She would then continue to appear in a string of dramas and sitcoms, most notably Soonpoong Clinic.
 But it was not until the KBS drama Autumn in My Heart in 2000 with Song Seung-heon and Won Bin that she rose to fame in Korea and throughout Asia.
-The romantic melodrama series was a ratings success, pioneering a trend in Korean melodramatic series and launching a trend that is commonly referred to as the "Korean Wave" and leading to Song becoming a Hallyu star.
+The romantic melodrama series was a ratings success, strengthening interest in Korean melodramas in general and further catalyzing the "Korean Wave" with Song one of its hottest stars.

-In 2003, her popularity continued to climb as she played a leading role alongside Lee Byung-hun in the gambling drama All In, which drew solid viewership ratings nationwide throughout its run with a peak viewer rating of 47.7 percent.
+In 2003, her popularity rose further as she played a leading role alongside Lee Byung-hun in the gambling drama All In, which drew solid viewership ratings nationwide throughout its run with a peak viewer rating of 47.7 percent.
 The following year, she co-starred with singer Rain in the hit romantic comedy series Full House.
 The drama achieved pan-Asian success and established Song as one of the best-known Korean actresses in Asia.